Environmental

 Secretariat for Eastern African Coastal Area Management (SEACAM).

-1999-2000.
-Personal communication and collation of data from all
+Personal communication and collation of data from all institutions

-for the country.
-The report will presented as at the forthcoming
+a critical analysis report for the country.
+The report was presented

-the Minister responsible for Environmental Affairs in Madagascar.
+by the Minister responsible for Environmental Affairs in Madagascar.

 ‘Workshop on Protected Marine and Coastal Areas in Madagascar’

-assistance and technical support with an associate marine biologist
+expert consultant provided assistance and technical support with

-from the Great Barrier Reef, Australia.
-The objective of the workshop
+an associate marine biologist from the Great Barrier Reef, Australia.

-was to define policy for future marine and coastal reserve development
+The objective of the workshop was to define policy for future marine

-in Madagascar.
+and coastal reserve development in Madagascar.

-Research focusing on Socio-economic and Resource Management within
+Research Focusing on Socio-economic and Resource Management within

 the Cadastre Zone on the Periphery of the National Park Ranomafana,

-Madagascar
+Madagascar (1998-1999)

-in the peripheral zones of the national park.
-The key question was
+benefits of cadastre in the peripheral zones of the national park.

-the effectiveness and financial sense of investment in land tenure
+The key question was the effectiveness and financial sense of investment

-Conference in Madagascar in April 1999.
+National Land Tenure Conference in Madagascar in April 1999.

 Mission Française de Coopération, European Community and the Ministry